“He was so different. He was like you.”

 “What do all men with power want?
 More power.”

-Neo, Smith and the Merovingian all seek power.
+Neo, Smith and the Merovingian all seek power, albeit for different reasons:

-As the Merovingian wants ‘more power,’ this relates directly to his stated desire for “the eyes of the Oracle“ a much deeper topic that we discuss in another article.
+As the Merovingian wants ‘more power,’ this relates directly to his stated desire for “the eyes of the Oracle,“ a deep topic that we discuss in another article.